MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-mixed-dialogs.md

 monikerRange: 'azure-bot-service-4.0'
 ---

-# Create a bot using adaptive, component, and waterfall dialogs
+# Create a bot using adaptive, component, waterfall, and custom dialogs

 [!INCLUDE[applies-to](../includes/applies-to.md)]

+All dialogs derive from a base _dialog_ class.
+If you use the _dialog manager_ to run your root dialog, all of the dialog classes can work together.
-This article shows how to create a bot using adaptive along with traditional dialogs.
+This article shows how to use component, waterfall, custom, and adaptive dialogs together in one bot.

-BotFramework provides a built-in base class called `Dialog`.
-By sub-classing this class, you can create new ways to define and control dialog flows used by the bot.
-By adhering to the features of this class, you can create custom dialogs that can be used side-by-side with other dialog types, as well as built-in or custom prompts.
+This article focuses on the code that allows these dialogs to work together.
+See the [additional information](#additional-information) for articles that cover each type of dialog in more detail.

 ## Prerequisites